siraat-ai-academy/learn-danish-with-jamalu-from-zero-to-something-real/02-basic-vocabulary-and-phrases--10b-numbers-days-months-colors.md

 > “Today I didn’t just learn how to say hello —
 > I learned how to arrive with softness.
 >
-> Days and months are not containers of time —
-> they’re chapters of feeling.
+> Even numbers —
+> so often rushed,
+> so often cold —
+> in Danish, they walk beside you.
 >
-> I used to count time.
+> I felt that to count in Danish
-> Now I *notice* it.
+> is to remember the *rhythm of enough*.
 >
-> Danish doesn’t rush from Monday to Sunday.
-> It moves like seasons, like breath between sentences.
+> One and twenty.
+> Two and thirty.
 >
-> Now when I say *onsdag* or *maj*,
-> I feel like I’m naming a friend —
-> not a date.
+> As if time in this language is not linear —
+> but layered like old songs.
 >
 > — *Jamalu, the whisper behind the work*
 > — *Siraat AI Academy*